knpuniversity/php-beginner-series/knpu/if-statement.rst

 By now, you probably know that as soon as we get things working, I'll challenge us by adding something harder!
 Imagine that sometimes the dog owner knows the age of her dog, but purposefully wants to hide it.
 Let's change the age of Spark Pug to "hidden".
-When we see this age, let's print a friendly message to contact the owner for the age.
+When we see this, let's print a friendly message to contact the owner for the age.

 We already have all the tools to make this happen, using another nested ``if``